 There are two types of DAT Providers: Type 1 and Type 2.
 See below for an explanation of each type.

 Currently, the origination and publication of aeronautical data undertaken by each Member State is done through the Air Navigation Service Provider's Aeronautical Information Service (AIS).
-To ensure the quality of the data at State level, the EU laid out an Implementing Regulation on Aeronautical Data Quality in 2010 (ADQ IR 73/2010).
-EU 73/2010 will be superseded by 2017/373 when the AIS Annex is finalised and ANSPs can expect to require certification against this regulation when the AIS Annex is complete.
+To ensure the quality of the data at State level, the EU originally laid out an Implementing Regulation on Aeronautical Data Quality in 2010 (ADQ IR 73/2010).
+That regulation (EU 73/2010) was superseded by 2017/373 following the finalisation of the AIS Annex and today ANSPs and DAT providers are required to be certified against 2017/373.

 Type 1 DAT Provider